syntio/POC-publisher-to-alloydb/README.md

-# Ingesting data from Publisher to AlloyDB
+# Ingesting data from SQLServer to AlloyDB using Dataphos Publisher

 This repository contains Docker Compose, configuration, and source code files needed for running a data pipeline from an on-prem SQLServer database to GCP AlloyDB.